mukamel-lab/SingleCellFusion_Loompy-Obsolete/docs/snmc2t_example.rst

 * feat_source and feat_target are the row attributes specifying unique feature identifiers.
 These will be used to match features across datasets
 * cell_source and cell_target are column attributes specifying unique cellular identifiers
 * cluster_source and cluster_target are column attributes specifying unique cluster identifiers.
 These are used to identify variable features for integration.
 * valid_ra_source and valid_ra_target are row attributes that contain either a 0 or 1 for each feature.
-An integer value of 1 indicates that that feature passed quality control and can be used by SingleCellFusion.
+An integer value of 1 indicates that that feature passed quality control and can be used by SingleCellFusion_Loompy.
 This is useful if your Loom file contains all observed data.
 * valid_ca_source and valid_ca_target are column attributes that contain either a 0 or 1 for each feature.
-An integer value of 1 indicates that that cell passed quality control and can be used by SingleCellFusion.
+An integer value of 1 indicates that that cell passed quality control and can be used by SingleCellFusion_Loompy.
 This is useful if your Loom file contains all observed data.
 * label_source and label_target are modality specific labels that will be added to loom_output.
 These will be added to a column attribute called 'Modality' and can be useful for plotting.
 * var_method is the method for determining variable features for integration.
 Similar to `LIGER <https://www.cell.com/cell/pdf/S0092-8674(19)30504-5.pdf>`_, we have found that the Kruskal-Wallis test is an effective method for finding features to use.
 * common_attr is a string specifying the output name of the row attribute that indicates shared, variable features across loom files.
 This attribute will be added to loom_target and loom_source.